 Note: Group E combustible dusts that could be present in quantities sufficient to be hazardous are considered Class II, Division 1 locations per 500.5(C)(1) of NFPA 70.

-A Class II, Division 2 location can be applied either as an extra precaution or as conditions warrant.
+An Additional Division 1 location can be applied as an extra precaution or as conditions warrant.